-108. The evidence demonstrates that desistance rates-that is, the share of adolescents who cease identifying as transgender and accept their natal sex-may have been around 90 percent for patients treated with a "watchful waiting" approach.
-In a review of childhood gender dysphoria, prior studies demonstrated desistence rates ranging from 61% to 98%.
-This method, however, is now contested in the United States, Canada, Australia, and the UK, and for dysphoric adolescents put on the "gender affirmation" schedule, the reverse has become true.
-Rather than pressing a pause button for time to think, 98 percent of the adolescents put on puberty blockers at the UK's Tavistock clinic proceeded to cross-sex hormones, thereby triggering irreversible effects.
-In other words, the "watchful waiting" method consistently predicted desistance because it recognizes the transience of cross-gender identification in minors.
-But taking an aggressively "affirmative" approach almost guarantees transition.

-109. Transgender activists and their allies in the professions have sought to minimize the experiences of people who regret their transition and silence the voices of those who have detransitioned because of the challenges these present to the transgender identity narrative.
-Serious studies into this increasing phenomenon have been successfully squelched due to pressure from activists, but the fact is that transition regret is real.
-Recently, a wave of rapid adolescent
+- 77. The evidence demonstrates that desistance rates-that is, the share of adolescents who ceased identifying as transgender and accepted their natal sex-are around 90 percent for patients being treated with a "watchful waiting" approach.81 But for dysphoric adolescents put on the "gender affirmation" schedule, the reverse has become true.
+Rather than pressing a pause button for time to think, 98 percent of the adolescents put on puberty blockers at the UK's Tavistock clinic proceeded to cross-sex hormones,82 thereby triggering irreversible effects.83 In other words, the "watchful waiting" method consistently predicts desistance.
+Taking the "affirmative" approach almost guarantees transition. - 78.
+But transgender activists and their allies in the professions have sought to minimize the experiences of people who regret their transition and silence the voices of those who have detransitioned because of the challenges these present to the transgender identity narrative.
+Serious studies into this increasing phenomenon have been successfully squelched due to pressure from activists,84 but the fact is that transition regret is real.85 Recently, a wave of rapid adolescent transitions numbering in the tens of thousands has been accompanied by a surge of young people who have come to see that their transition was not the answer to their problems after all.